 - Wi-Fi limits

-- Shore excursion costs
+- Shore excursion credits or restrictions

 - Arcade or premium activity costs